 Bitcoin as a Store of Value?

-Another oft-cited justification for why Bitcoin has intrinsic value sees the cryptocurrency as a store of value, with gold as an analogue.
+With the reality that it cannot be used as a medium of exchange recognised, the narrative has shifted to Bitcoin being a store of value, with gold being used as an analogue.
 Proponents argue that the limited total supply of Bitcoin creates scarcity value, and that the mining of Bitcoin, similar to the mining of gold, takes work.
-They do have a point, though the analogy isn’t a perfect one.
 In the case of gold, the price is often underpinned to some extent by the cost of mining it, and mining costs generally increase over time as the geology becomes more difficult.
 In contrast, no such analogue can be drawn in Bitcoin, because the difficulty of mining is proportional to the amount of processing power being expended.
-High Bitcoin prices incentivise more processing power and therefore higher costs, but the reverse is also true, which implies that there may be little pricing support when Bitcoin prices fall.
+High Bitcoin prices incentivise more processing power and therefore higher costs, but the reverse is also true, which implies that there is little pricing support when Bitcoin prices fall.

 In an ICO, the promoter profits by selling tokens to the public.
-Generally the promoter will start by publishing a "whitepaper" to explain the token and getting backing from a few high net worth investors to fund the advertising of the token.
-Then the promoter will selectively groom some initial investors, convincing them that they are “in the know”.
+Generally the promoter will start by publishing a "whitepaper" to explain the token and getting backing from a few high net worth investors that are willing to fund the advertising of the token.
+Then the promoter will selectively groom some initial investors, for example, by setting up a Slack channel in which he chats with them directly, convincing this group that they are “in the know”.
 This "special" group will take a pre-ICO placement of tokens to distribute ownership and some will then proceed to spread the word on the ICO and how great it is.
 Finally, after a strong burst of advertising, and once interest is judged to be at peak, the promoter will issue as many tokens as there is demand for while cashing out, usually significantly.